|ART 229 Design Software Applications

 Office Hours and phone: Fridays, by appointment only; 271-5602

 This course is designed to introduce students to digital graphic image design and creation, and preparation of image files for various multimedia applications.
-Technical emphasis is placed on desktop scanning basics, color calibration and palette issues, image manipulation processes, transparency and masking, file formats for print, web and optimization of graphics for multimedia use.
+Technical emphasis is placed on image creation and manipulation processes, transparency and masking, file format designations, desktop scanning basics, print output, color models in digital media and optimization of graphics for multimedia use.
 Creative thinking and problem solving will be emphasized in the major projects.
 The primary software for this class will be Adobe Illustrator and Photoshop CS6.
 Students will be expected to adhere to project deadlines and to participate in critiques in order to learn to critically evaluate their work and their fellow student’s work.

 Upon successful completion of this course you will have:

-There will be 3 major projects and several mini-assignments structured as basic design and technique exercises.
+There will be 3 major projects and several mini-assignments structured as basic design and/or technique exercises.
 All assignments will be graded and weighted according to their complexity.

 and assignments must be completed on time.
 Projects received late without